doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/configuration.rst

     /package-path/tables/projects/"project-name"/"project-name"_qa.conf

 Configuration files and options may be specified multiply following a given precedence.
-This facilitates to have a file with short-term options (in a file attached to the -f option on the command-line), another one with settings to site-specific demands, which are robust against changes in the repository, and long-term default settings from the repository.
+This facilitates having a file with short-term options (in a file attached to the -f option on the command-line), another one with settings to site-specific demands, which are robust against changes in the repository, and long-term default settings from the repository.
 All options may be specified